Protests continue in Georgia

 By Tamilla Mammadova - Trend:

-Members of the National Movement Party and their supporters held an action-performance in Tbilisi, Trend reports with reference to apsny.ge.
+National Movement Party of Georgia has organized a rally on Kazbegi Avenue in Tbilisi, Trend reports with reference to apsny.ge.

-The action participants continue to demand the resignation of the Minister of Internal Affairs of Georgia Giorgi Gakharia.
+The protesters stood on the "zebra" with flags and placards and demanded the resignation of the Minister of Internal Affairs of Georgia Georgi Gakharia.
+Some drivers joined the action with signals.
+Some passersby expressed a negative attitude to the demands.

-They sat down on the overpass on Heroes' Square, holding posters against Georgi Gakharia and shouting demands for his resignation.

-According to the members of the National Movement Party, the actions will continue permanently until their demands are met and Georgi Gakharia resigns.
+A representative of the National Movement party Irakli Nadiradze said that they would demand the resignation of the Minister of Internal Affairs of Georgia Georgi Gakharia with peaceful actions throughout the country.

 Rallies in Georgia have been going on for more two weeks.